clux/.textadept/Readme.md

 The CoffeeScript module has been modified to fit with later versions of textadept.
 In particular:

 - extra keyboard shortcut taken out to insert snippets of js
-- tweaked run command and added compile shortcuts
+- tweaked run command and added compile shortcuts (line numbers of compiled correspond to node stacktraces)

 ### Cool features